-- Paper records kept locked for security in Headteacher's office - If required, available both paper-based and electronic format - Safeguarding logs, registers and files are password protected with Senior DSL only permitted access - Information retained for length of time child with school and in line with GDPR guidance - Electronic communication via secure, password protected email - In addition:
+- Paper records kept locked for security in Headteacher's office - If required, available both paper-based and electronic format - CPOMS secure safeguarding software where all staff can report concerns and members of the safeguarding team can action concerns and update records.
+All members of the safeguarding team use 2 Factor Authentication to access this information. - Safeguarding logs, registers and files are password protected with Senior DSL only permitted access - Information retained for length of time child with school and in line with GDPR guidance - Electronic communication via secure, password protected email - In addition:

-Appendix 4 sets out our policy on record-keeping specifically with respect to recruitment and pre-employment checks.
+Appendix 2 sets out our policy on record-keeping specifically with respect to recruitment and preemployment checks.

-Appendix 5 sets out our policy on record-keeping with respect to allegations of abuse made against staff.
+Appendix 4 sets out our policy on record-keeping with respect to allegations of abuse made against staff.